joaotaraujo/amplificator_anlysis/README.md

-# Anlysis of clay amplificators
+# Anlysis of clay amplifier

 About
 -----
-This is a MIR (Music Information Retrieval) project that aims to analyze the sound producted by 3 diferent clay amplificators.
+This is a MIR (Music Information Retrieval) project that aims to analyze the sound producted by 3 diferent clay amplifiers.

 In this work, white noises produced by a smartphone were recorded, which was inside the amplifiers.